These haunted hotels keep tourists coming back to Southern Nevada

 The Westgate is reportedly home to one of Las Vegas’ most famous spirits: Elvis Presley.

-The property, formerly referred to as the International Hotel and the Las Vegas Hilton, hosted the King of Rock and Roll for 837 shows between 1969 and 1976, according to the hotel-casino’s website.
+The property, formerly known as the International and the Las Vegas Hilton, hosted the King of Rock ’n’ Roll for 837 shows from 1969 to 1976, according to the hotel-casino’s website.
 But some say he’s been spotted long after that.

-Presley’s spirit has reportedly been seen in the property’s upper-floor hallways, as well as backstage at the International Theater.
+Presley’s spirit has reportedly been seen in upper-floor hallways, as well as backstage at the International Theater.

-Westgate spokesman Gordon Prouty said staff and entertainers — including Wayne Newton — have reported sightings or said they have felt Presley’s presence on the property.
+Westgate spokesman Gordon Prouty said staff and entertainers — including Wayne Newton — have reported sightings or said felt Presley’s presence on the property.

-Prouty said there’s one consistency in all of the ghost stories on the property: Presley was reported as looking happy or at peace, and many often say he was smiling.
+Prouty said there’s one consistency in all of the ghost stories: Presley was reported as looking happy or at peace, and many often say he was smiling.

 Hotel Apache

-According to Binion’s website, the Hotel Apache and Binion’s Gambling Hall have had reported ghost sightings over the years.
+According to Binion’s website, the Hotel Apache and Binion’s have had ghost sightings over the years.

-Social media coordinator Elizabeth Bristow is one employee that has encountered strange occurances.
+Social media coordinator Elizabeth Bristow is one employee who has encountered strange occurrences.

-Last year, she said she had the opportunity to stay in a room for the hotel’s grand reopening.
-While there, she said she heard loud banging from the room next door that went on for several minutes, “like the person was trying to force the window open, not realizing it had been sealed shut.”
+She said last year, while staying in a room for the hotel’s grand reopening, she heard loud banging from the room next door for several minutes, “like the person was trying to force the window open, not realizing it had been sealed shut.”

-Bristow told a front desk employee about the banging later that night.
-The employee looked up the room number to see who was staying inside, and found that the room was supposed to be empty.
+Bristow told a front desk employee about the banging that night.
+The employee looked up the room number and found that the room was supposed to be empty.

 Other sightings have come from rooms 250 and 252, according to Bristow.

-Bristow said another guest in the room noticed all of the pillows on the floor upon check in.
+Bristow said another guest in the room noticed all of the pillows on the floor upon check-in.
 The guest put all of the pillows on the bed and went to take a shower.
-By the time she returned to the room, all of the pillows were on the floor again.
+When she returned, all of the pillows were on the floor again.

 “She requested to be moved,” Bristow said.